Durss/Twitchat/PUBLIC_API.md

 		 * HTML content if mode is "html"
 		 */
 		html: string;
 		/**
+		 * Content set by a trigger when mode is "placeholder" and placeholder is
+		 * "TRIGGER".
+Stored per-label (rather than on the shared global "TRIGGER"
+		 * placeholder) so multiple labels bound to "TRIGGER" can be controlled
+		 * independently.
+Supports HTML.
+		 */
+		triggerContent?: string;
+		/**
 		 * Custom CSS for this label if mode is "html"
 		 */